tum-ens/UrbanHeatPro/README.md

 To run the model with the given input data, change the desired information in the runme.py file and run this file in the command line:
 >> python runme.py

-For more details please refer to the documentation file

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.